rivkyschon/React-Mockup-Generator-api/README.md

 4. **Start the Server**

    Initiate the server using the command below.
-It will default to listening on port 5000.
+It will by default listen on port 5000.
    ```bash
    npm start
    ```